 Enrollment Deposit Refunds

-In order to receive a refund on either an early action ($500) or regular ($250) enrollment deposit, requests for enrollment cancellations and refunds must be submitted by May 1st (for fall students) and November 15th, 2018 (for spring 2019 students).
+In order to receive a refund on either an early action or regular ($300) enrollment deposit, requests for enrollment cancellations and refunds must be submitted to the Admissions Office by May 1st, 2019 (for fall students) and November 15th, 2018 (for spring 2019 students).
 To process the cancellation, the student must complete a short cancellation survey over the phone or in person with an Admissions Counselor.

 Housing Appeals Process

 The Housing Appeals Committee fields any dispute a student may have regarding his or her housing contract.
-Students wishing to appeal their housing contract must submit a formal letter in writing to the Director of Student Life.
-Once the Director receives an appeal it will be given to the Housing Appeals Committee.
-The committee thoroughly reviews the issue and determines the final decision.
-The Director of Student Life will then contact the appealer in a formal letter.
+Students wishing to appeal a housing contract must submit a formal letter, in writing, to the Assistant Director of Student Life who will convene the Housing Appeals Committee.
+The committee thoroughly reviews the appeal and determines the final decision.
+The Assistant Director of Student Life will then contact the appealer in a formal letter.

 Refunds are not issued until funds are actually received by the College.

-Title IV funds for returning students are generally received in the first week of classes and any resulting refunds are processed within fourteen (14) days of receipt.
-Title IV funds for new students are generally received thirty plus (30+) days after the start of the term and any resulting refunds are processed within fourteen (14) days of receipt.
+Title IV funds for students are generally received in the first week of classes and any resulting refunds are processed within fourteen (14) days of receipt.

-When a student's registration status changes and he or she is a recipient of financial aid funds, the student's record must be reviewed by the Financial Aid Director before a refund can be issued.
-Credit balances resulting from the disbursement of Parent PLUS Loans will be refunded directly to the parent unless written instruction is submitted to the Bursar by the parent authorizing the student to receive the funds.
+When a student’s registration status changes and he or she is a recipient of financial aid funds, the student’s record must be reviewed by the Director of Financial Aid before a refund can be issued.
+Credit balances resulting from the disbursement of Direct PLUS Loans will be refunded directly to the parent unless written instruction is submitted to the Bursar by the parent authorizing the student to receive the funds.